-Our safety efforts are overseen by management and reviewed quarterly by the Audit Committee, which has the responsibility to govern risk assessment and risk management with respect to operational, environmental, health and safety and regulatory risks.
-Furthermore, the

-Board of Directors incorporates an assessment of our EHS record into Matador's executive compensation program.
-Our EHS record will continue to be incorporated into Matador's 2022 executive compensation program as part of an ESG performance metric used by the Board to calculate incentive compensation payable to our executive officers.
+Our EHS efforts are led by management and reviewed guarterly by the Board of Directors' Audit Committee and Environmental, Social and Corporate Governance Committee, which have the responsibilities of (i) overseeing risk assessment and risk management with respect to operational, environmental, health and safety and regulatory risks and (ii) overseeing sustainability-related matters and monitoring the effectiveness of systems necessary to ensure compliance with ESG-related legislation, regulatory requirements, industry standards and internal policies, programs and practices.
+Furthermore, the Board of Directors incorporates an assessment of our EHS record into Matador's executive compensation program as part of an ESG performance metric used by the Board to calculate incentive compensation payable to our executive officers.

 We maintain and regularly update a handbook of our EHS practices, which complies with applicable Occupational Safety and Health Administration (OSHA) regulations, as well as certain applicable standards from the American Petroleum Institute (API).
-Matador has an annual safety training program in place that complies with local, state and federal regulatory agency requirements, and in 2021 our employees completed more than 2,000 hours of safety training.
+Matador has an annual safety training program in place that complies with local, state and federal regulatory agency requirements, and in 2022 our employees completed more than 2,500 hours of safety training.

 We also have established requirements to ensure we are selecting vendors that operate safely.
 Matador uses a Vendor Verification Program through ISNetworld, which is a digital platform that allows us to review the safety programs and performance of our field contractors.
 Additionally, contractors and visitors are required to complete a safety orientation prior to entering Matador's facilities to conduct physical work.
+Furthermore, we require all of our contractors to be trained and certified in their respective disciplines, including evidence of Recognized Certifications where necessary.
 These measures further our efforts to partner with vendors who take safety as seriously as we do.

-Community Engagement
+Community Engagement LOCAL IMPACT